stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (kveng-stat6250): How fast will the instructor respond when a student asked a question via direct message sent through Slack?
 - Answer (kveng-stat6250): I think the instructor would quickly respond within a day.
 - Question (meisenbach-stat6250): Doesn't it bother the professor to be getting Slack messages at random times throughout the day?
+- Question (dlee117−stat6250): Why is sending a message to the Professor through Slack generally the preferred method of communication?

 [Course Structure Quiz, Problem 10]
 - Question (ilankham−stat6250): What does it mean to check GitHub daily?
 Does this mean accessing the class GitHub organization daily to check in on the status of the repos I might be asked to contribute to?